adlnet/Starting-from-SCORM-A-Developers-Guide/Instructions.md

    }
 ```

-Remember that the "activityId" should change each time this object is used to identify a unique activity.
+Remember that the `activityId` should change each time this object is used to identify a unique activity.
 For the purposes of the Roses course, the following list provides the activity IDs that should be used for this exercise:

    * "http://adlnet.gov/courses/roses/q1"
    * "http://adlnet.gov/courses/roses/q2"